GabyUSTC/lds-homepage/content/authors/fulifeng/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: School of Cyber Science
+  - name: School of Cyber Science and Technology
     url: ''

 # Short bio (displayed in user profile at end of posts)